 To connect a second monitor, purchase a video card and install it in one of the computer's PCI expansion slots, or have an Apple dealer install it for you.
-(If you are installing the expansion card yourself, follow the instructions that came with the card and the instructions in Chapter 3, "Installing PCI Expansion Cards and Additional Memory.")
+(If you are installing the expansion card yourself, follow the instructions that came with the card and the instructions in Chapter 3.)
 Then connect the second monitor to the port provided by the card.

-Make sure that the ventilation openings on the computer and the monitors are clear and unobstructed.
+Make sure that the ventilation openings on the monitors are clear and unobstructed.
 If there is interference on your screens or on a television or radio near your computer, separate or reposition the affected equipment.
 You may need to move the monitors farther apart so that they don't interfere with each other.

-For additional instructions on using two monitors together, choose Mac OS Help from the Help menu after you have connected both monitors to your computer.
-Click the Index button and choose "monitors" from the index.
+For additional instructions on using two monitors together, open Mac OS Help (available in the Help menu) after you have connected both monitors to your computer; click the Index button, and choose "monitors" from the index.